fbpx

 Logic Pro X, Preferences, Audio, Devices, Input Device, Output Device, Mac

-We also turn on input monitoring (green arrow) so you can hear what you are playing in Gig Performer before you start recording.
+We also turn on input monitoring (green arrow).
+This way you can hear what you are playing in Gig Performer before you start recording.

 Hit record and off you go!
 Take advantage of Gig Performer’s ability to instantly switch sounds to record what you’re actually playing at different times.